packaging-con/packaging-con.github.io/_includes/call_for_presentations.md

-### Register for packaging-con
+### Register for PackagingCon

-Pre-register now to receive updates for packaging-con 2021.
-We will keep you in the loop on all things packaging-con!
+Register now to receive updates for PackagingCon 2021.
+We will keep you in the loop on all things PackagingCon!

 #### Suggested Ticket Prices: